NidhaanTandava/SanskritDrama/1 Intro.md

    * His work was preserved in South India by Chakyars through Kutiyattam, the oldest form of theatrical form
    * No northern rescensions of Bhasa's plays
    * That is why Patanjali who was in North could not refer to Bhasa

+2. Shudraka
+   * Jana kavi
+   * He stands for the common people
+   * Mṛcchakatika will be covered where he covers the story of very common people like thief, vaishya, daasi